 Millfield Prep School, Glastonbury

-Millfield Prep School lies on the edge of the ancient town of Glastonbury, with the iconic Tor as a backdrop (spot it in the pic?).
-It’s a co-educational independent day and boarding school where just over 450 boys and girls aged 2-13 gambol amongst the eclectic, mostly modern, buildings, playgrounds and playing fields, sports facilities and assorted sculptures within its 160 acres.
-About a third of the Prep boards and a fifth are non-UK resident.
+Millfield Prep School lies on the edge of the ancient town of Glastonbury, with the iconic Tor as a backdrop.
+It’s a co-educational independent day and boarding school where just over 465 boys and girls aged 2-13 gambol amongst the eclectic, mostly modern, buildings, playgrounds and playing fields, sports facilities and assorted sculptures within its 160 acres.
+About a third of the Prep boards, so there are 130+ children there at the weekends enjoying the full boarding programme on offer, and a fifth are non-UK resident.
 There’s a thriving 80-strong Pre-Prep and Nursery.
-Classes are small – 8 to 16 pupils – and surprisingly, despite the school’s name being synonymous with sport, you don’t actually have to be a future Olympian to come here (although it you have the ability, I’d say few schools will do better at getting you to Gold).
+Classes are small – 8 to 16 pupils – and surprisingly, despite the school’s name being synonymous with sport, you don’t actually have to be a future Olympian to come here (although if you have the ability, I’d say few schools will do better at getting you to Gold).

 The Head operates from a grand Victorian house (imposing hall, wood panelling) at the heart of the campus with the Pre-Prep and Nursery in a self-contained area nearby.
 The Junior school is a large modern block with generous corridors decorated with jolly images and spacious, light-filled classrooms.
 There’s nothing Victorian about the IT: even the youngest pupils use iPads in the classrooms.

 The arts are well-catered for, with music practice rooms, a recital hall and an assembly hall which doubles as a theatre (where I saw rehearsals of West Side Story), an outdoor sculpture workshop, lots of art and design classrooms.